 3. Train regardless of location: Remote workers should not miss out on training chances.
 You don’t have to spend time and money bringing everyone into the same room, whether they work from home or from another place.
 Even while working from afar, virtual training can assist in the development of learning programs.

 4. Involve and motivate students: Training isn’t always about learning new skills.
 It’s sometimes a matter of familiarising yourself with company policies or comprehending compliance regulations.
 In those situations, training may seem unappealing.
 You can use your LMS to include some interaction and gamification components (e.g., quizzes, prizes, and internal competitions) to ensure that learners stay focused.

-8. Foster a culture of continual learning: Because offline training programmes are difficult to organise, they are normally held once a year or as needed by the firm.
+8. Foster a culture of continual learning: Because offline training programs are difficult to organize, they are normally held once a year or as needed by the firm.
 However, ready-made courses, online presentations, and webinars make eLearning courses easier to offer.

 Which is the best LMS?

 PlayAblo, a technology, and app-based learning management system, can have a quicker impact on training and learning reinforcement.
 Its engaging interface facilitates learning, resulting in better employee capabilities and corporate performance.
 This mobile-first, engaging learning platform with easy setup and roll-out capabilities is embedded with additional features like gamification, LCMS, and a dashboard to display learner outcomes.
 Visit our website to know more about what we do and how we might be able to help you in the journey.